Hit & Run

 It is bad enough to be victimized by a reckless and careless driver; do not let yourself be victimized again.
 It is important that you seek legal advice as soon as possible after a hit-and-run accident.
 Over time, important evidence can be lost or destroyed, and witnesses may forget important information, or you may not be able to find them.

 The experienced car accident attorneys at the law firm of Abels & Annes, P.C. can help you to obtain the recovery to which you are entitled, whether that means pursuing an at-fault party or your own insurer.
 We know what your rights are with respect to the law and your own insurer.
-For a free consultation, contact Abels & Annes, P.C. toll-free at (855) LAW-CHICAGO (529-2442), locally at (312) 924-7575, or by using the online form on this website, 24 hours a day, seven days a week.
+For a free consultation, contact Abels & Annes toll-free at (855) LAW-CHICAGO (529-2442), locally at (312) 924-7575, or by using our online form, 24 hours a day, seven days a week.

 If you have been injured in a hit-and-run car accident in Chicago, call us today toll free at (855) LAW-CHICAGO and let our car crash lawyers provide you with a free case consultation.